[Exclusive] Russia looting Ukrainian art, draft EU sanctions say

 In another case, kids from the Oleshki Boarding School for Disabled Children in Ukraine were taken via "illegal transportation ... to the illegally-annexed Crimea", the EU also said.

-The International Criminal Court (ICC) in the Hague issued an arrest warrant for Russian president Vladimir Putin in March over the child abductions, which number in the thousands.
+The International Criminal Court (ICC) in the Hague issued an arrest warrant for Russian president Vladimir Putin in March over the child abductions.

 And the latest EU sanctions will add to pressure for ICC members worldwide to arrest him if he ever flew there.